Make an exFAT Bootable USB Flash Drive

 Make a Grub2 exFAT Bootable USB Drive from Windows

-I've put together a batch file that automates the steps below.
-Resulting in a flash drive that you can drag and drop ISO files onto and then USB boot from.
-Simply download and run exfat.bat from this make-exfat-bootable-usb.zip and follow the onscreen instructions.
+Note: A batch file is available that automates this entire process.
+It creates a USB drive that supports drag and drop ISO loading and boots using Grub2.
+Download and run exfat.bat from make-exfat-bootable-usb.zip and follow the on screen instructions.

-I. Creating exFAT and fat32 Partitions on the USB drive
+1. Creating exFAT and FAT32 partitions on the USB drive

 diskmgmt.msc